Siemens Energy to supply key components for one of Europe’s most efficient gas-fired power plants

 Performance data for simple cycle power generation

-Simple cycle ratings are gross values at ISO ambient conditions.
-Actual performance will vary with project-specific conditions and fuel.
+Simple cycle ratings are gross at ISO conditions natural gas fuel.
+Actual ratings will vary with project specific conditions and fuel.

 Performance data for combined cycle power plant

-Combined cycle ratings are net values at ISO ambient conditions.
-Actual performance will vary with project-specific conditions and fuel.
+Combined cycle ratings are net at ISO conditions natural gas fuel.
+Actual ratings will vary with project specific conditions and fuel.